Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

     * `P(photobomb) < photobomb-threshold`.

 ### Prioritizing edges for user review:
-* To satisfy minimal identification requirements we observe:
+* To satisfy minimal identification criteria we observe:
     * Each PCC needs enough reviews to be connected.
         * Therefore edges within existing PCCs do not need to be reviewed.
     * Only one negative edge between any two PCCs needs to be reviewed.
         * Therefore edges between PCCs with at least one other negative review do not need to be reviewed.
-* Using these observations the minimum number of reviews is achieved by reviewing as many positive edges (between existing PCCs) as possible before reviewing any negative edges.
+* The minimum number of reviews is achieved by reviewing as many positive edges (between existing PCCs) as possible before reviewing any negative edges.
 See [Appendix] for the proof.
 * This scheme prevents review of redundant edges which would increase the amount of work required by the user.
 * Edges to review are stored in a priority queue.
+    * The data structure is a hybrid of a dict and a max-heap.
 * The initial priority of each edge is `P(match)` --- the likelihood that the edge is positive.
 * The PCCS in `(V, E_p)` are dynamically maintained.
-    * Dynamic connectivity data structure (Levels of Euler Tour Forests)
+    * Dynamic connectivity data structure (Levels of Euler Tour Forests) [Holm-Poly-2001].
     * Euler Tours are maintained in a binary search tree with fast split and join capabilities.
 [Sun-2016]
-* We pop edges from the priority queue and present them to the user.
+* Edges are popped from the priority queue and presented to the user.
   In each case the user can make one of three decisions:
     * Reviewing an edge as `no-match` between two existing PCCs, indicates that the PCCs are different individuals.
 The priority of other edges